cbaruselli/practical-programming-in-chemistry-exercises/Lecture01/README.md

 git config --global --list
 ```

+### 3. Log into GitHub on VS Code

+1. Open VS Code
+2. Insall the required extension `GitHub Pull Requests and Issues`
+3. Sign in by clicking on the GitHub tab on the left (cat-like icon below the extensions tab)

 ## Terminal Commands Overview

 Here are the essential terminal commands you'll need for navigating your computer and working with files: